Side Effects of Cocaine: The Path of Destruction

 One of the most severe effects of long-term cocaine use is the development of cocaine dependence.
 For abuse to turn into addiction, considerable neurobiological changes must occur.
 The alterations in brain chemistry make it extremely hard for the addict to voluntarily give up cocaine.
 Trying to quit the addiction results in cocaine abstinence syndrome with unpleasant side effects—anxiety, paranoia, depression, and aggression—that resemble the “crash” of the cocaine withdrawal phase.
 So addicts are compelled to seek out cocaine.

-Long-Term Psychiatric Effects of Cocaine
+What Are Psychiatric Effects of Cocaine?

 Chronic cocaine abuse triggers psychiatric effects in almost all users.
 Several studies indicate that restlessness, aggression, confused thinking, hallucinations, paranoia, delusions, and delirium are some common psychiatric side effects of cocaine abuse.